Quentin Pereira

-Quentin Leite Pereira (born 21 April 1992) is a French footballer who plays as a midfielder for FC Differdange 03 in the Luxembourg National Division.
+Quentin Leite Pereira (born 21 April 1992) is a French footballer who plays as a midfielder.

 A former Sochaux youth team player, he played in the 2010 final of the Coupe Gambardella.
 He was signed to Stade de Reims in January 2012, and played six Ligue 2 games for the club as they won promotion out of Ligue 2 in 2011–12.
 He joined RC Épernay Champagne in the Championnat de France Amateur 2 for the 2015–16 season.
 He joined English club Port Vale in July 2016, though left the club in May 2017.
 Following a two-season break from the game he joined Andorran side UE Sant Julià for the start of the 2019–20 season, before quickly moving on to Differdange of Luxembourg.
+He joined CA Vitry in 2022.

 Career

 Early career

-Pereira came through the Sochaux youth team, and was a 65-minute substitute for Petrus Boumal in the 2010 final of the Coupe Gambardella at the Stade de France, where Sochaux lost to Metz on penalties following a 1–1 draw.
+Pereira came through the Sochaux youth team and was a 65-minute substitute for Petrus Boumal in the 2010 final of the Coupe Gambardella at the Stade de France, where Sochaux lost to Metz on penalties following a 1–1 draw.
 He scored two goals in 22 appearances for the reserve team in the Championnat de France amateur (fourth tier) in the 2010–11 season, helping them to qualify for the play-offs, where they were beaten by Olympique Lyonnais II.
 He then featured nine times in the 2011–12 season, as the team finished in 13th place.

 He was signed by Stade de Reims in January 2012.
 He made his professional debut on 19 March, coming on for Kamel Ghilas 77 minutes into a 1–0 win over Le Mans at the MMArena.
 He started one game for the club, a 3–2 win over Boulogne at the Stade Auguste-Delaune on 1 May.
 Stade de Reims were promoted out of Ligue 2 as runners-up in 2011–12 under head coach Hubert Fournier, and Pereira never made it onto the pitch in Ligue 1.
-He requested a loan move, but his request was turned down by the club.
+He requested a loan move, but the club turned down his request.
 He scored three goals in 17 Championnat de France Amateur 2 (CFA 2 - fifth tier) games for the Reserve team in the 2013–14 season.
 His contract was terminated in July 2014.
 He spent the second half of the 2015–16 season in CFA 2 with RC Épernay Champagne, and scored one goal in six matches as the club were relegated into the Regional Leagues (sixth tier).